 In 2013, the LINEAR program began transitioning asteroid search operations to the Space Surveillance Telescope (SST) located at White Sands Missile Range.
 The 3.5-meter SST, developed by Lincoln Laboratory under sponsorship from the Defense Advanced Research Projects Agency, is an advanced, highly capable telescope, whose innovative curved focal plane is enabling deep, wide-area searches of the night sky to detect small objects in geosynchronous orbits.

-The SST is now being relocated from New Mexico to the Naval Communication Station Harold E. Holt on the North West Cape in Western Australia, where, as part of the U.S. Space Surveillance Network, it will be operated jointly by the U.S. Air Force and the Royal Australian Air Force.
-Discussions between NASA and the U.S. Air Force are in progress for extending the current LINEAR asteroid search effort to SST once the system becomes available in Australia, with the goal of SST continuing to contribute to NASA’s asteroid search and discovery mission.
+The SST has been relocated from New Mexico to the Naval Communication Station Harold E. Holt on the North West Cape in Western Australia, where, as part of the U.S. Space Surveillance Network, it will be operated jointly by the U.S. Air Force and the Royal Australian Air Force.
+Discussions between NASA and the U.S. Air Force are in progress for extending the current LINEAR asteroid search effort to SST in Australia, with the goal of SST continuing to contribute to NASA’s asteroid search and discovery mission.